Karl Giese

 Karl Giese (18 October 1898 – March 1938) was a German archivist, museum curator, and the life partner of Magnus Hirschfeld.

 Biography

 Early years

 Giese was the youngest of six children of a working-class family and had three brothers and two sisters.
 His family lived in Schulstraße 17, not far from today's subway station Leopoldplatz.

 Institut für Sexualwissenschaft

-When Giese was a student he met Magnus Hirschfeld after a lecture in Munich around 1918.
-Later he became an employee in the Institut für Sexualwissenschaft and finally Hirschfeld's life partner.
-He took over the management of the archive of the Institute.
-Hirschfeld described their relationship as a "physical-mental connection".
-Giese also gave lectures, curated exhibitions and wrote articles.
+Around 1918, when Giese was a student, he met Magnus Hirschfeld after a lecture in Munich.
+Later he became an employee at the Institut für Sexualwissenschaft.
+He took over the management of the archive of the Institute and gave lectures, curated exhibitions and wrote articles.
+Eventually he became Hirschfeld's life partner; Hirschfeld described their relationship as a "physical-mental connection".